sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

 SunPy consists of many submodules that each have their own requirements.
 You do not need to fufill all the requirements if you only intend on using parts of SunPy.
+It is however *strongly* recommended to have all the dependancies installed (with the potential exception of `glymur`).

 SunPy has the following strict requirements: